matiaspl/tricaster-http-remote/README.md

 The app is designed to extend the 4 M/E buses available on TC-1 using presets for additional scenes and comps for zooms that usually would be available on a liveset.
-It comes handy if you use want to use more than 4 different shots.
+It comes handy if you use want to use more than 4 different shots and don't want to keep track which M/E is currently on program.

 Basic usage:
 Set M/E 1 on pgm and M/E 2 on pvw.
 Currently there's no sanity check to make sure that only two 'utility' M/Es are used for switching between presets.